Carpet beetle life cycle

 The varied carpet beetle larvae have dark and white stripes and hair on their bodies.

-The black carpet beetle larvae differentiate with brown to black colour and are not covered with bristles.
+The black carpet beetle larvae differentiate from brown to black colour and are not covered with bristles.

 The furniture carpet beetle larvae are white but during growth, they change their colour into red and also have brownish strips across the body.